 At first, you’ll probably fill the positive list up much quicker than the negative list because we’re more used to focussing on what we think we like about alcohol, so you may be surprised to find the list of negatives growing longer and longer over the upcoming days.

 Keep the exercise going, without judgment, as an observation, for as long as you can keep discovering new things to add to it.
 Every time you come across something more in your life, positive or negative, add it to the list.

 For now, do nothing to change your relationship with alcohol beyond observing the positive and negative effects on a daily basis.

 If you like, you can take a journal and keep record on a daily basis, but it isn’t essential as long as you are paying attention with an open mind.

 What Positives does Alcohol Bring?

-The list below isn’t representational of truth, rather of how you may perceive alcohol to be positive in your life.
-In time, you may come to be of the opinion that there are no positives, but in the meantime . . .
+The list below isn’t representational of truth, it’s more how you may perceive alcohol to be positive in your life.
+In time, you may come to be of the opinion that there are no positives.

 - Much laugher